diraneyya/open-folders-in-vscode/README.md

 ## Comments?
 Suggestions?

 Please do not hesitate to create an issue for this repository and I will address it at my earliest convenience.

+Manisha,I want to clone the project and practice.